-- NM is easier to unspool and straighten out because the PVC sheathing is pliable.
+- NM wire is easier to unspool and straighten out because the PVC sheathing is pliable.

 - It is easier to pull through holes in studs because of the smooth sheathing.
-In the case of Romex® (and some other brands), a coating is added that makes the sheathing more slippery.
+In the case of Romex, a coating is added that makes the sheathing more slippery.

-- NM cable is easier to cut—just use a set of side-cutting pliers.
-Smaller gauges can even be snipped with the cutters on a wire stripper.
+- NM cable is easier to cut with just a set of side-cutting pliers.
+Smaller gauges can even be snipped with the wire stripper.